ssbc/ssb-meta-feeds-spec/README.md

 replicate.

-When adding a new application-specific subfeed to the tree, the 1st-byte is calculated based on a "name", which is any string that the application can choose freely, but it is **RECOMMENDED** that this string be unique to the use case.
-Then, the 1st-byte is calculated by taking the first two hexadecimal digits of the following hash:
+When adding a new application-specific subfeed to the tree, the 1st-byte is calculated based on a "name", which is any UTF-8 string that the application can choose freely, but it is **RECOMMENDED** that this string be unique to the use case.
+Then, the 1st-byte is calculated by taking the first two hexadecimal digits of the following SHA256 hash:

-FIXME: WHICH HASH ALGORITHM?

 ```
-hash(concat(rootMetafeedId, name))
+sha256_hash(concat_bytes(root_metafeed_id, name))
 ```

+where `root_metafeed_id` is the BFE-encoded ID of the root metafeed, and `name` is a BFE-encoded UTF-8 string.

 The 1st-byte is then used to create a new 1st-byte feed, unless there is already one.
 There **MUST** be at most *one* 1st-byte feed for every unique octet.
 The